-- 1. IN COMPLIANCE.
-Facility was in compliance with the applicable provisions of Subpart A and Subpart GG of the New Source Performance Standards. - 2.
-IN COMPLIANCE.
-Vacuum sweeper is used to sweep paved roads and parking lots, as necessary. - 3.
-IN COMPLIANCE.
+1. IN COMPLIANCE.
+Facility is in compliance with the applicable provisions of Subpart A and Subpart GG of the New Source Performance Standards.

+2. IN COMPLIANCE.
+A vacuum sweeper is used to sweep paved roads and parking lots, as necessary.

+3. IN COMPLIANCE.
 Unpaved roads and lots are treated with dust suppressant, as needed.